MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.FirstRun.Apple.InAppRestoreAttempted

 This event is collected for Office applications running under Apple platforms.
 The event is used to monitor the health of our application in-app purchase flow.
-We collect data to track the attempted In-App restorations
+We collect data to track the attempted In-App restorations.

 The following fields are collected: